 Despite its comparatively small size, 180 has ranked as one of the leading creative boutiques in Europe since its foundation in 1998 in Amsterdam by a group of ex-pat Americans and Brits.
 Co-founders Alex Melvin and Chris Mendola had previously been employees of Wieden & Kennedy's Amsterdam office before setting up on their own.
 Their experience with Nike (and before W&K with Reebok) helped them to win work from Adidas, and for several years, the newly launched 180 enjoyed a productive alliance with Omnicom, working with TBWA on the Adidas global account.
 In 2006, it teamed up with BBDO to win joint custody of the US Sony Electronics account.
 That eventually led to the agency's acquisition by Omnicom a year later, and the launch of a second office in Los Angeles.
 Increasingly, over the next few years, the two separate offices began to go their own separate ways and in 2017 180 Amsterdam merged with local independent Kingsday under the latter's leadership team and rebranded as 180 Kingsday.
 The latter tag was dropped in 2021 and the agency reverted to 180 Amsterdam.
 There is also an affiliated agency in China 180, which operates separately.
 In 2021, the agency announced the opening of three new offices - one in New York and two more in the Middle East in Dubai and Doha.
 The agency also acquired content agency RE-UP, which was relaunched in 2021 as luxury specialist 180 Luxe.
 Al Moseley, in Los Angeles, is global chairman and chief creative officer.
 Sander Volten leads the Amsterdam office, and is global CEO.
-AdAge estimated revenues of $62m in 2019, of which the US agency contributed a little over half.
+AdAge estimated revenues of $57m in 2020, of which the US business contributed a little over half.
 Tragically, Alex Melvin died in 2011 at the age of just 53.
 Chris Mendola left the business in 2016 to launch investment consultancy Brand Equity Partners.

 Which clients does 180 handle?
 Find out more from the Adbrands Account Assignments database